yash0539s/deepfake-detection/README.md

-DeepFake Detection
+🛑 DeepFake Detection System
-Table of Contents
+📖 Table of Contents
-What is DeepFake?
+🔹 What is DeepFake?

-Impact of DeepFake Videos
+🔹 Impact of DeepFake Videos

-Project Objectives
+🔹 Project Objectives

-Project Pipeline
+🔹 Project Pipeline

-Pre-processing Workflow
+🔹 Pre-processing Workflow

-Prediction Workflow
+🔹 Prediction Workflow

-Models Used and Their Architecture
+🔹 Models Used and Their Architecture

-Deployment
+🔹 Deployment

-Running the Code
+🔹 Running the Code

-Technologies Used
+🔹 Technologies Used

-Conclusion
+🔹 Conclusion

-Team
+🔹 Team

-What is DeepFake?
+📌 What is DeepFake?
-DeepFake refers to manipulated videos or images in which AI is used to replace one person's face with another, often using deep learning techniques like Generative Adversarial Networks (GANs).
-These models can generate highly realistic yet fake videos, making it increasingly difficult to differentiate real from manipulated content.
+🔹 DeepFake refers to AI-generated manipulated videos where a person’s face is replaced with another using advanced deep learning models like Generative Adversarial Networks (GANs).

+🔹 These models create highly realistic fake videos, making it difficult to distinguish real from fake content.

-Impact of DeepFake Videos
+⚠️ Impact of DeepFake Videos
+❌ Misinformation & Fake News: Used to spread false narratives on social media.

-DeepFake technology is being misused to spread false news, create celebrity impersonations, and even generate fraudulent financial transactions.
+❌ Celebrity Impersonation: DeepFake technology is misused for scams and fraudulent activities.

-It is a major threat to social media platforms, political integrity, and cybersecurity.
+❌ Cybersecurity Threat: Fraudulent video content poses a risk to financial institutions and government agencies.

-Many industries, including film, media, and security agencies, are actively working to develop detection mechanisms to counter DeepFake threats.
+✅ Detection Mechanisms: Various industries, including film, media, and security agencies, are actively developing DeepFake detection solutions.

-Project Objectives
+🎯 Project Objectives
+✔ Develop an AI-powered DeepFake detection system.

-Our primary objective is to build a robust AI model capable of detecting whether a given video is REAL or FAKE.
+✔ Train a robust deep learning model to classify videos as REAL or FAKE.

-Key goals:  Train a deep learning model for DeepFake detection.
- Identify manipulated frames in videos using VGG16 and CNN.
+✔ Utilize VGG16 for feature extraction and CNN for classification.

- Enhance accuracy and robustness by using face landmark analysis and feature extraction.
+✔ Analyze manipulated frames using face landmark detection and feature extraction.

- Deploy an AI-based solution that can be integrated into social media platforms for real-time detection.
+✔ Deploy a real-time AI-based solution that can be integrated into social media platforms.

-Project Pipeline
+🛠 Project Pipeline
 Step	Description
 Step 1	Load the dataset
 Step 2	Extract videos from the dataset
-Step 3	Extract frames from videos (both real & fake) Step 4	Detect faces in each frame
+Step 3	Convert videos into frames (REAL & FAKE)
+Step 4	Detect faces in each frame
-Step 5	Locate facial landmarks
+Step 5	Extract facial landmarks
 Step 6	Analyze variations in facial landmarks
 Step 7	Classify videos as REAL or FAKE

-Pre-processing Workflow
+🔍 Pre-processing Workflow
-Convert video into frames.
+✅ Convert video into frames.

-Detect face regions in each frame.
+✅ Detect faces in each frame.

-Resize frames to 224×224 pixels.
+✅ Resize frames to 224×224 pixels.

-Normalize pixel values for better training.
+✅ Normalize pixel values for deep learning training.

-Extract face landmarks to detect inconsistencies.
+✅ Extract facial landmarks to identify inconsistencies.

-Prediction Workflow
+🔎 Prediction Workflow
-Extract frames from input video.
+🔹 Step 1: Extract frames from the input video.

-Detect faces using VGG16 feature extraction.
+🔹 Step 2: Detect faces using VGG16 feature extraction.

-Pass features through a CNN model for classification.
+🔹 Step 3: Pass extracted features through a CNN model for classification.

-Aggregate frame-level predictions to classify the entire video.
+🔹 Step 4: Aggregate frame-wise predictions to classify the entire video as REAL or FAKE.

-Models Used and Their Architecture
+🧠 Models Used and Their Architecture
-We implemented VGG16 for feature extraction and CNN for classification.

-VGG16 (Feature Extractor)
+1️⃣ VGG16 (Feature Extractor)
-Pretrained on ImageNet dataset.
+✔ Pretrained on ImageNet dataset.

-Extracts high-level features from frames.
+✔ Extracts high-level features from video frames.

-Freezes initial layers and fine-tunes deeper layers for our dataset.
+✔ Fine-tuned deeper layers to adapt to DeepFake datasets.

-CNN Architecture
+2️⃣ CNN Model (Classifier)
-Convolutional Layers: Extract spatial features.
+✔ Convolutional Layers: Extract spatial patterns.

-Pooling Layers: Reduce dimensionality.
+✔ Pooling Layers: Reduce computational complexity.

-Fully Connected Layers: Make final classification.
+✔ Fully Connected Layers: Classify input as REAL or FAKE.

-sigmoid Activation: Output probabilities for REAL vs FAKE classification.
+✔ Activation Function: sigmoid (Outputs probability between 0 and 1).

 Hyperparameters Used
-Optimizer: Adam (Adaptive Learning Rate)
+🔹 Optimizer: Adam (Adaptive Learning Rate).

-Loss Function: Sparse Categorical Cross-Entropy
+🔹 Loss Function: Sparse Categorical Cross-Entropy.

-Batch Size: 32
+🔹 Batch Size: 32.

-Learning Rate: 0.0001
+🔹 Learning Rate: 0.0001.

-Epochs: 20
+🔹 Epochs: 20.

-Test Accuracy Achieved: 87%
+🔹 Test Accuracy Achieved: 87% ✅.

-Deployment
+🚀 Deployment
-Backend: Python Flask API
+✅ Backend: Python Flask API.

-Frontend: HTML, CSS, JavaScript
+✅ Frontend: HTML, CSS, JavaScript.

-Processing Time: ~1 min for a 10-second, 30fps video
+✅ Processing Time: ~1 minute for a 10-second, 30fps video.

-Running the Code
+▶️ Running the Code
 Ensure all dependencies are installed before running the application.

-Step 1: Install Requirements
+Step 1: Install Required Libraries bash
-bash
 Copy
 Edit